Australian settlement

 The Australian settlement was a set of nation-building policies adopted in Australia at the beginning of the 20th century.
 The phrase was coined by journalist Paul Kelly in his 1992 book The End of Certainty.
-Kelly identified five policy "pillars" of the settlement: White Australia (a racially exclusive immigration policy); Protection (protective tariffs on imported manufactured goods); Wage Arbitration (compulsory arbitration for industrial disputes); State Paternalism (interventionist social and economic policies); and Imperial Benevolence (faith in the British Empire).
+Kelly identified five policy "pillars" of the settlement: White Australia (a racially exclusive immigration policy); Protection (protective tariffs on imported manufactured goods, as embodied in the New Protection); Wage Arbitration (compulsory arbitration for industrial disputes); State Paternalism (interventionist social and economic policies); and Imperial Benevolence (faith in the British Empire).
 These pillars profoundly influenced the way Australia developed over the coming decades and were only dismantled towards the end of the century.
 The term "settlement" refers to the way this constellation of policies emerged as a compromise between major interests in Australian society at that time, namely workers and employers.
 It has also been referred to as the Deakinite settlement, after its principal architect Alfred Deakin.

 Background

 Britain's Australian colonies had developed rapidly and successfully in the 19th century to become a major exporter of certain commodities, notably wool.
 By the 1880s they had become among the wealthiest societies in the world and had also developed unusually strong labour movements.
 Some manufacturing for local consumption had also become established.
 This was supported and promoted in the Colony of Victoria by a protective tariff that had been introduced in 1866 to help generate local employment for migrants initially attracted to the gold fields.

 Over the course of the economically difficult and industrially conflictual 1890s, the six colonies agreed to federate as the Commonwealth of Australia.
 The establishment of a national government spanning the continent and the transfer of certain key functions to that government entailed the establishment of new national policies in regard to a range of important economic and social matters.
 Customs tariffs, for instance, immediately became an exclusive concern of the Commonwealth government and the Commonwealth assumed primacy in a number of other areas such as immigration.